WorldFactory/QQ/README.md

 You can add as many commands as you want as a result of `phpv`.

-Use `script` parameters to indicate the cli command to execute.
+Use `run` parameters to indicate the cli command to execute.

 Add a description with the `shortDescription` parameter.